 Why we’re (still) excited for Azure Synapse Analytics

-This is an update to our earlier blog: 4 reasons why we’re excited for Azure Synapse Analytics.
+This is a follow up to our earlier blog, 4 reasons why we’re excited for Azure Synapse Analytics.

 Ever since Azure made the Azure SQL Data Warehouse generally available in 2016, there have been various updates and several iterations of the service.
 In 2019, SQL Data Warehouse was rebranded as Azure Synapse Analytics.